poapxyz/poap-vote/README.md

 ## Accomplishments that we're proud of

-We are particularly proud of having completed a well rounded product that works on [mainnet](https://etherscan.io/address/0x0635a20E091Ad352301e0e7F0039a61518e4Dc17), that we are seeing people are loving and with serious potential for having authentic product market fit.
+We are particularly proud of having completed a well rounded product that works on [mainnet](https://etherscan.io/address/0x0635a20E091Ad352301e0e7F0039a61518e4Dc17), that we are seeing people are loving and that has serious potential for having authentic product market fit.
 POAP Vote could not exist without a reliable and censorship resistant blockchain so it feels exciting to be pioneers on the Decentralized ledger technology space.
 The usage of meta transactions has really eased the experience for users, as they can vote by just signing a message without having to have ETH on the wallet for covering the cost of the gas.

 ## What we learned

 This is quite embarrassing because we should have known this before, but a big lesson was: blockchain dapps requires serious and extense end user testing.
 There are so many moving parts that for creating a seamless experience everything needs to be tested and proven beforehand.

 ## What's next for POAP Vote